shrithisside/shrithisside/README.md

 # Hi there, I'm Shriwayanta Maiti 👋

-I'm a B.Tech CSE student at DY Patil International University, Akurdi, Pune, graduating in 2028[cite: 10, 27].
+I'm a B.Tech CSE student at DY Patil International University, Akurdi, Pune, graduating in 2028.
 I am a passionate and driven student with a strong interest in technology, problem-solving, and innovation

-My primary focus is on building a strong foundation in programming, data structures, and software development[cite: 19].
+My primary focus is on building a strong foundation in programming, data structures, and software development.
 I am particularly enthusiastic about exploring the fields of:

 * **Artificial Intelligence**
 * **Cybersecurity**
 * **Web Development**

-I believe in a "learning by doing" approach and enjoy working on projects, internships, and collaborations that solve real-world problems[cite: 23].
+I believe in a "learning by doing" approach and enjoy working on projects, internships, and collaborations that solve real-world problems.
 I am also open to connecting with fellow learners, mentors, and professionals to share ideas and grow together

 ---